racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/FormWizardPractical.md

     return True
 [[/code]]

 The wizard tasklets are stored in the directory `<pyapp name>/impl/ui/<form/wizard>/<domain>`.
-See the [PyApps Directory Structure](/sampleapp/#/pyappsdoc/SampleApp) for more information about the location of the files.
+See the [PyApps Directory Structure][pyappdir] for more information about the location of the files.

 It is highly recommended to create `callCloudAPI` method as shown in the tasklet above.
-This method will call the actual [action tasklet](/sampleapp/#/pyappsdoc/ActionTasklet), which receives the arguments through the `params` dictionary.
+This method will call the actual [action tasklet][actiontasklet], which receives the arguments through the `params` dictionary.

 ##Creating Forms